moonsense/moonsense-ios-sdk/README.md

 ## TLDR

 - Clone this repository.
 - Download the `MoonsenseSDK.xcframework.zip` and `MoonsenseSDK-static.xcframework.zip` release assets from the [Github Releases page](https://github.com/moonsense/moonsense-ios-sdk/releases).
-Unzip the `*.xcframework.zip` artifacts and drag them into the `<CLONE_DIR>/SampleApp` folder.
+Unzip the `*.xcframework.zip` artifacts and drag them into the `<CLONE_DIR>/SampleApp` folder using the Finder application.
 - Create a public token on the [Moonsense Console](https://console.moonsense.cloud/) for your application.
 - Add the public token to the `publicToken` variable in `ViewController.swift` in the `SampleApp`.
 - Run the `SampleApp` on your iOS device.